FelixPlastik/AI-and-I/things for datasets/README.md

 ![](https://pjreddie.com/media/image/Screen_Shot_2016-09-07_at_10.56.09_PM.png)

 ### `Object detection` is a type of AI that is able to recognise objects in images and videos.
-The use cases reach from surveillance cameras for monitoring people, machines for sorting out cucumbers to selfdriving cars that recognize cats on the street.
+The use cases reach from surveillance cameras for monitoring people, to machines for sorting out cucumbers to selfdriving cars that recognize cats on the street.
-### An interesting behaviour of `object detections` is that they recognise some things inccredibly good and some things they ignore completely.
-This comes from the fact that the training data still gets labeled by hand which causes faults and blind spots.
-For example, when the person who labels the data does not know cucumbers, the object detection will never recognise a cucumber as a cucumber (but perhaps as a tree).
+### An interesting behaviour of `object detection` is that it recognise some things incredibly good, but some things they ignore completely.
+This behaviour arises from the fact that the training data still gets labeled by hand which causes faults and blind spots.
+For example, if the person who labels the data does not know cucumbers, the object detection will never recognise a cucumber as a cucumber (but perhaps as a tree).

-### I chose the 3 classes `person`, `cup` & `table` which are very well recognised and started playling around with them. <br> I was looking for the limits of recognizability, the in-betweens and the blind spots.
-The object recognition herefor served as a second perspective to prove or reject my designs.
+### For the experiment with object detection I chose the 3 classes `person`, `cup` & `table` which are very well recognised and started playling around with them. <br> I was looking for the limits of recognizability, the in-betweens and the blind spots.
+The object recognition herefore served as a second perspective to prove or reject my designs.

 <br><br><br>